evilnose/PyRKViewer/docs/source/Tutorial.rst

 .. image:: ../fotos/S4.png
 *(Figure 4)*

-* Edit: you find basic commands like copy, paste, undo and redo, along with their keyboard shortcuts.
+**- Edit**: you find basic commands like copy, paste, undo and redo, along with their keyboard shortcuts.

-* Select: you find some shortcuts to help you select parts of the canvas such as all of the nodes.
+**- Select**: you find some shortcuts to help you select parts of the canvas such as all of the nodes.
 Note that select all will select all nodes and reactions.
 These commands will select all of the indicated, regardless of the compartment the nodes or reactions are in.

-* Reaction: provides quick options to generate your reactions.
+**- Reaction**: provides quick options to generate your reactions.
 These help us select multiple nodes and name them as reactants or products rather than go one by one using the creating panel (explained below).

-* Plugins: you’ll find the main features that will help you create, visualize, or analyze your reactions.
+**- Plugins**: you’ll find the main features that will help you create, visualize, or analyze your reactions.
 They will also appear in the applications menu under their corresponding sections.
 We will go over them in detail below, but you’ll have: Add Reaction, Arrow Designer, Auto Layout, Random Network and Structural Analysis.

 -----------------
 2. Applicaions Menu